 Teens learn how and why philanthropists support the community and nonprofits.
 They learn to make the distinction between philanthropy, advocacy, and Tikkun Olam, or repairing the world.
 Teens reflect on what values are important to them as they begin to grow into the philanthropists they want to be.

-Teens learn about the systemic cycles of homelessness and poverty to develop a better understanding of our community and the children and families we serve.
+Teens learn about diversity, equity, inclusion, and social justice issues affecting our community and the children and families we serve.
 They also begin to think critically about their own privilege and learn about the concept of intersectionality as it relates to being Jewish.

 Teens develop and deepen a mindful approach to service and learn about the concept of empathy as it relates to Judaism and our larger community.
 Additionally, CCC offers a special training for teens to learn how to support children with special needs at our programs.